Gosejol/cyberclass/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _Ansible ensures uniformity on all provisioned scripts, leading to susscesfull instalation of curated YAML files.
-Furthermore, ansible
+- _Consistency: ansible allows for uniformity on provisioned scripts, leading to susscesfull installation of curated YAML files. _
--provides ample oportunities for scalability, as it allows for a streamline deployment of applications to multiple servers at the same time. redundancy.  _
+- _Scalability: ansible provides an enviroment on which one server or multiple servers can be provisioned at the same time. _
+- _Redundancy: ansible helps prevent web-application's down-time by allowing the replacement of one or more compromised servers without interrupting service. _

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._